flaneurette/Health-Library/Documents/Safety/Medication/README.md

 ### 3. Reducing the Risk

-To lower the risk of pill aspiration, it is often safer—when the medication allows it—to:
+To lower the risk of pill aspiration, it is often safer-when the medication allows it-to:

 * Crush or crumble tablets
 * Mix the medication into a soft or semi-solid food such as yogurt, applesauce, or another suitable carrier